 Choosing a spinning rod for bass fishing

-The first thing you have to decide when buying a spinning rod for bass is length.
+The first thing you have to decide when buying a spinning rod is length.
 At the extremes, bass spinning rods will generally fall in the range of 6 to 12 feet.

 But casting range is proportional to length as a general rule, so when long range is necessary, choose a longer rod.
 Also, if you are casting light lures, longer rods will be more effective.
 And they offer a bit more cushioning ability to absorb leaps and runs from the fish.